cloudfoundry-attic/istio-acceptance-tests/README.md

 Note: `wildcard_ca` is an optional property.
 It should be be configured if TLS is enabled between clients and the istio-router (enabled by using the `enable-tls-termination` ops-file).

+Note: `include_internal_route_tests` is an optional property.
+If set to true, the internal route tests will run.
+This will require the Envoy sidecar to be in the network datapath (enabled by using the `enable-sidecar-proxying` ops-file).

 ## Running Tests
 ```sh